 Thomas J. Kester has served as a director since September 6, 2016.
 Mr. Kester has been serving as the chief financial officer of Kester Search Group, LLC Inc., a private executive search firm specializing in sales force placement for medical, dental and diagnostic device companies, since October 2014.
 From 2004 to 2010, Mr. Kester served as a director of Orthofix International, NV (NASDAQ: OFIX), a global medical device company.
-From 2004 till 2019 Mr. Kester served as a director of Conestee Foundation Inc, a not for profit organization that developed a 400 acre Nature Preserve in the center of Greenville County, SC.
+From 2004 till 2019 Mr. Kester served as a director of Conestee Foundation Inc, a not for profit organization that developed a 400 acre Nature Preserve in the center of Greenville County, SC .
 Mr. Kester has served (i) since 2003 as a director of Upstate forever, a not for profit in Greenville, SC focused on protecting special places in the 10 county upstate region of South Carolina and promoting sustainable development, (ii) since 2021 as a director of South Carolina Environmental Law Project, a not for profit law firm representing clients on environmental issues.
 Mr. Kester's experience includes 28 years from 1974 until 2002 at KPMG LLP, including 18 years as an audit partner, advising public and private companies in connection with annual audit and financings.
-Mr. Kester's qualifications to serve on the board include his significant strategic and business insight from his years of experience auditing global companies and serving on the boards of several public and not-for-profit organizations.
+Mr. Kester's qualifications to serve on the board include his significant strategic and business insight from his years of experience and ting global companies and serving on the boards of several public and not-for-profit organizations.
 Mr. Kester received his B.S. in mechanical engineering from Cornell University and an M.B.A. from Harvard University.

 Kathryn Arnold has served as our director since May 10, 2021.
 Ms. Arnold is the Founder and CEO of SPRIG Consulting, a strategic marketing consulting firm with over 15 years of success in the medical space.
 Also, Ms. Arnold is Co-Founder and Operating Partner at SPRIG Equity, a healthcare venture capital fund investing in late-stage and growth equity medical technology companies.
 Prior to founding SPRIG, Ms. Arnold held sales and marketing management roles with Guidant Corporation (acquired by Abbott Laboratories and Boston Scientific) and Kensey Nash Corporation (acquired by Spectranetics Corporation / Royal Philips).
-Additionally, Ms. Arnold is an adjunct faculty member at the Kellogg School of Management at Northwestern University where she teaches a course specific to medical product commercialization and financing.
-Ms. Arnold received a bachelor of arts in environmental science from the University of Vermont and a M.B.A. degree from the Kellogg School of Management at Northwestern University.
+Additionally, Ms. Arnold is an adjunct faculty member at the Kellogg School of Management at Northwestern University of Vermont and a M.B.A. degree from the Kellogg School of Management at Northwestern University.